BWGLite/super-spamton-64/README.md

 		-Online Version https://www.smwcentral.net/?p=onlinetools&tool=flips
 		-Other BPS Patchers should work, as well
 	-Super Mario 64 US ROM
-	-Nintendo 64 Emulator
+		(One cannot be provided, you will have to aquire one yourself.
+Make sure it's in .z64 format, not .n64) -Nintendo 64 Emulator
 		-Recommended Emulators are Project64, Bizhawk using Mupen64Plus core -Recommended to use GlideN64 Video Plugin (available in Project64 and Bizhawk)